-Conduct comprehensive safety assessments of aloe vera powder as a bioenhancer, including long-term toxicity studies and evaluations of its use during pregnancy and lactation.
-These literatures can will offer valuable information on the safety profile and potential adverse effects.
+Conduct comprehensive safety assessments of Aloe vera powder as a bioenhancer, including long-term toxicity studies and evaluations of its use during pregnancy and lactation.
+This literature will offer valuable information on the safety profile and potential adverse effects.

 Comparative studies